ffromani/vmmi/SPEC.md

 In this document we always use the term 'migration' as shortcut for 'live migration' - the process of migrating a VM while the guest is running, with minimal or no disruption to the Guest workload, and without the guest noticing.

-Migrating a VM is not a simple task, with many tradeoffs and knobs to consider.
+Migrating a VM is not a simple task, with many tradeoffs to consider and knobs to tune to make the operation succeed.
 Each different management applications implements their own logic and policies to adapt to use cases.
 This solutions aims to provide
 1. a common interface to make the migration policies pluggable.
 2. a mean to make the migration policies thus interchangeable across management applications.